 Financial instruments which potentially subject us to interest rate risk consist principally of cash and cash equivalents and short-term investments.
-At December 31, 2009, our cash and cash equivalents of \$11.5 million are primarily invested in highly liquid money market accounts, and commercial paper, both of which have remaining maturities of 90 days or less.
+At June 30, 2010, our cash and cash equivalents of \$19.5 million are primarily invested in highly liquid money market accounts, and commercial paper, which had original maturities at the time of acquisition of 90 days or less.

 The primary objective of our investment activities is to preserve principal while at the same time maximizing yields without significantly increasing risk.
 Pursuant to our investment guidelines, all investments in commercial paper and corporate bonds of financial institutions and corporations are rated 'A' or better by both Moody's and Standard and Poor's, no one individual security shall have a maturity of greater than 18 months and investments in any one corporation is restricted to 5% of the total portfolio.
-To minimize our exposure to adverse shifts in interest rates, we invest in short-term instruments and at March 31, 2010 we held no investments with a maturity in excess of one year.
+To minimize our exposure to adverse shifts in interest rates, we invest in short-term instruments and at June 30, 2010 we held no investments with a maturity in excess of one year.
 Due to the short-term nature of our investments, portfolio diversification, and our investment policy we believe that our exposure to market interest rate fluctuations is minimal, liquidity is maintained and we do not have a material financial market risk exposure.

-A hypothetical 10% change in short-term interest rates from those in effect at March 31, 2010 would not have a significant impact on our financial position or our expected results of operations, however we may continue to have risk exposure to our holdings in cash, money market accounts and cash equivalents, which may adversely impact the fair value of our holdings.
-As of March 31, 2010, there were no indicators of credit risk impact to the valuation of our cash, cash equivalents or short term investments.
+A hypothetical 10% change in short-term interest rates from those in effect at June 30, 2010 would not have a significant impact on our financial position or our expected results of operations, however we may continue to have risk exposure to our holdings in cash, money market accounts and cash equivalents, which may adversely impact the fair value of our holdings.
+As of June 30, 2010, there were no indicators of credit risk impact to the valuation of our cash, cash equivalents or short term investments.
 We do not currently hold any derivative financial instruments with interest rate risk.